cloudlinux/cloudlinux-doc/docs/introduction/README.md

 ### Description of CloudLinux OS Shared components

-* **LVE Manager**
+* **CloudLinux Manager**

   LVE is a Lightweight Virtualized Environment.
-  LVE Manager allows you to maintain fine-tuned control over your resources, including CPU, IO rate, memory, inodes, numbers of processes, and concurrent connections, that any single account can use.
+  CloudLinux Manager allows you to maintain fine-tuned control over your resources, including CPU, IO rate, memory, inodes, numbers of processes, and concurrent connections, that any single account can use.
 Now you can limit resource abuse, while allowing good customers to use what they need.

   [See more](/lve_manager/).